bbaum11/internship2025_stuff/k8s_salt/readme.md

 ## Architecture
-### kubernetes core
+### Kubernetes core
-in place of upstream kubernetes, Rancher Kubernetes Engine 2 (`https://docs.rke2.io/`) was used as the kubernetes distribution. it comes packaged with the following components:
+in place of upstream Kubernetes, Rancher Kubernetes Engine 2 (`https://docs.rke2.io/`) was used as the Kubernetes distribution. it comes packaged with the following components:
 - the rke2 implementation of `kubelet`
 - etcd for the control plane data store
 - canal for the CNI
   - flannel for the overlay network and calico for the network policies
 - helm controller for a built-in way to deploy helm charts
 - nginx ingress controller
-instead of using nginx, which is the default ingress, upstream traefik was used intead
+instead of using nginx, which is the default ingress, upstream traefik was used instead

 there are two ways of getting images onto the cluster:
 #### - pulling them from a registry
-this is the traditional way to get images onto a kubernetes cluster. a registry is run locally on each kubernetes node. these registries are all identical and contain the images for deployments not native to rke2. this is done via podman hosting a docker registry on localhost:5000. the registry can either be created by the salt state, or if one has been prepopulated and stored as an image, that image can be deployed instead.
+this is the traditional way to get images onto a Kubernetes cluster. a registry is run locally on each kubernetes node. these registries are all identical and contain the images for deployments not native to rke2. this is done via podman hosting a docker registry on localhost:5000. the registry can either be created by the salt state, or if one has been prepopulated and stored as an image, that image can be deployed instead.

 #### - adding them to the rke2's local image cache
 rke2 comes with the ability to place archived images in `/var/lib/rancher/rke2/agent/images`, which it then caches locally instead of needing to pull them. this is how the rke2 core images are loaded onto the server.

-### gitlab runner
+### GitLab runner
 `https://docs.gitlab.com/runner/executors/kubernetes/`
-the gitlab runner kubernetes executor runs as a single container that spawns in new containers to perform jobs whenever it is given a job.
+the GitLab runner Kubernetes executor runs as a single container that spawns in new containers to perform jobs whenever it is given a job.

-the gitlab runner is deployed to the kubernetes cluster using the helm chart. however, instead of applying the chart normally with the helm cli tool, it is instead deployed as a manifest using rke2's HelmChart crd. the main gitlab runner container image has been modified to add a ca trust certificate so that it can properly operate with custom certificates. for the helm chart, in order to comply with the rke2 cis profile's podSecurity requirements, the values.yaml has added a patch to each of the containers that the runner uses to configure their podSecurity.
-Lastly, in order to circumvent the isssue with coreDNS (details below), the gitlab server is added as a host alias to each of the pods.
+the GitLab runner is deployed to the Kubernetes cluster using the helm chart. however, instead of applying the chart normally with the helm cli tool, it is instead deployed as a manifest using rke2's HelmChart crd. the main GitLab runner container image has been modified to add a ca trust certificate so that it can properly operate with custom certificates. for the helm chart, in order to comply with the rke2 cis profile's podSecurity requirements, the values.yaml has added a patch to each of the containers that the runner uses to configure their podSecurity.
+Lastly, in order to circumvent the issue with coreDNS (details below), the GitLab server is added as a host alias to each of the pods.

 ## Security Implications
 In order for RKE2 to operate without issues, firewalld, which interferes with canal's networking, must be disabled. iptables, which canal manages, still runs on the host node.
-With the gitlab runners, because they are essentially reverse shells, they introduce another potential vulnerability.
-Additionally, there are some secrets stored in plain text in the manifests on the server node (such as the gitlab runner registration token), which requires those files to be secured and potentially encrypted.
+With the GitLab runners, because they are essentially reverse shells, they introduce another potential vulnerability.
+Additionally, there are some secrets stored in plain text in the manifests on the server node (such as the GitLab runner registration token), which requires those files to be secured and potentially encrypted.

 ## Maintenance
 the following tools are used to manage the cluster. both require the KUBECONFIG environment variable to be set to `/etc/rancher/rke2/rke2.yaml`.